The nose is the most prominent feature of the face, and changing its shape can drastically alter the appearance of a person.

 > Alarplasty procedure is sometimes required for optimal result of nose enhancement.

-> Alar plasty requires the cooperation of the patient to follow certain instructions after surgery like avoiding mouth opening widely (i.e. yawning, eating big food like burgers, frequent smiling) for 3-4 weeks as this will stretch again the narrowed repaired nose.
+> Alar plasty requires patient's cooperation to follow certain instructions after surgery like avoiding opening of the mouth widely (i.e. yawning, eating large food like burgers, frequent smiling) for 3-4 weeks.

 1. Soft Paraffin, Petroleum Jelly, or Petrolatum